 It is vital for students with disabilities to receive their notes as soon as possible.
 The same day is preferred so they can have equal access to class materials to study for exams and quizzes.
 For example, if you take notes in a MWF class and there is a quiz on Monday, the student with a disability will need the Friday's class notes ON Friday to have equal access.

 This means typed or scanned notes should be uploaded as soon after class as possible.
 If the note-taker fails to provide notes in a timely manner, the note-taker will be terminated and no compensation will be provided.
+Note-takers who are terminated may be blocked from signing up in the future.

 - Typed notes are the preferred method for most lectures.